-This year we are assailed by Burger King’s “BBQ Day” marketing strategy.
-While Dire Straits sings about the “Walk of Life,” a script slowly appears on the screen.
+This year we were assailed by Burger King’s “BBQ Day” marketing strategy.
+While the cheerful sounds of “Walk of Life,” hums in the background, a script slowly appears on the screen.

 “Smile America.
 It’s BBQ Day.”